klapaucius4/rpi-ddns/README.md

     If you didn't send request to script with auth_salt and it didn't save address of your machine, then you will be redirect to Google (or you can do any other action).

-6. You can also copy file ".htpasswd-sample" to ".htpasswd" and set login / password as an additional security.
+6. You can also copy file ".htaccess-sample" to ".htaccess".
+Next copy ".htpasswd-sample" to ".htpasswd" and set login / password as an additional security.